OccupyWallStreet/nycga4/wp-content/plugins/network-latest-posts/readme.txt

 * @auto_excerpt       : If true then it will generate an excerpt from the post content, it's useful for those who forget to use the Excerpt field in the post edition page
 * @excerpt_trail      : Set the type of trail you want to append to the excerpts: text, image.
 The text will be _more_, the image is inside the plugin's img directory and it's called excerpt_trail.png
 * @full_meta          : Display the date and the author of the post, for the date/time each blog time format will be used
+* @display_date       : Display post date along with other metadata, date is not displayed by default (false), set to true to display
 * @sort_by_date       : Sorting capabilities, this will take all posts found (regardless their blogs) and sort them in order of recency, putting newest first
 * @sort_by_blog       : Sort by blog ID
 * @sorting_order      : Specify the sorting order: 'newer' means from newest to oldest posts, 'older' means from oldest to newest. asc/desc are used when blog ID is true